Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: DCEE for Single Integrator

 For any $0<\eta_i<\eta^*$, the mean-square-error of the estimator is convergent and bounded by

 In absence of measurement noise $v(k) = 0$, $ \lim_{k\rightarrow \infty} $ $\bE \| \tilde \theta_{i}(k) \|^2 = 0$.
 This completes the proof. \end{proof}

-\begin{remark} Theorem~\ref{thm: 1} establishes the convergence of the estimators under mild assumptions on the measurement noises and persistent excitation.
+\begin{remark} Theorem~\ref{thm: 1} establishes the convergence of the estimators.
 The parameter adaptation algorithm together with its convergence analysis under measurement noises forms a new feature of this paper since existing studies mainly focus on noise-free scenarios \cite{ding2007performance, ortega2020modified}.
 As having been discussed in Remark~\ref{rem: 3}, PE is a standard and commonly-used condition to guarantee the convergence of parameter estimators.
 Despite significant research efforts have been dedicated to explore weak/alternative assumptions, very few result has been obtained (see recent survey in \cite{ortega2020modified}).
 In the proposed dual controller \eqref{eqn: dual controller}, a probing effort is inherently embedded aiming to reduce the estimation uncertainty.
 Such an exploration effect from active learning is beneficial to environment acquisition, which has been validated in autonomous search application \cite{Chen2021DCEE, Li2021CLEE}. \end{remark}